Jintin/transai/README.md

 Options:
   -i, --ios                 # ios file path
   -a, --android             # android file path
+  -w, --web                 # web json file path
-  -f, --from                # from which lang (both ios & android) --from_ios                # from which ios lang --from_android            # from which android lang -t, --to                  # to which lang (both ios & android) --to_ios                  # to which ios lang --to_android              # to which android lang -c, --csv                 # csv file
+  -f, --from                # from which lang (both ios & android) --from_ios                # from which ios lang --from_android            # from which android lang --from_web                # from which web lang
+  -t, --to                  # to which lang (both ios & android) --to_ios                  # to which ios lang --to_android              # to which android lang --to_web                  # to which web lang
+  -c, --csv                 # csv file
 ```